When You Walk in the Room

-"When You Walk in the Room" is a song written and recorded by Jackie DeShannon.
+"When You Walk in the Room" is a song written and recorded by American singer-songwriter Jackie DeShannon.
 It was initially released as a single on November 23, 1963, as the B-side to "Till You Say You'll Be Mine".
-It was re-released as an A-side in September 1964, and later included on the album Breakin' It Up on the Beatles Tour.
+It was re-released as an A-side in September 1964, and later included on the album Breakin' It Up on the Beatles Tour!.
 The single charted on the US Billboard Hot 100, peaking at number 99.